-Hayman's Way and Varrier-Jones Drive A large late 20th century estate of homes, principally in reddish-buff brick and notable for its expansive and generous series of landscaped pedestrian paths, at the intersection of which is a well-used playground.
+Hayman's Way and Varrier-Jones Drive A large early 21st century estate of homes, principally in reddish-buff brick and notable for its expansive and generous series of landscaped pedestrian paths, at the intersection of which is a well-used playground.
 Pendragon Primary School is situated at the north-eastern corner of the estate, and the estate is positively enlivened by pedestrian use of these routes and spaces.
 The estate is also deemed quite successful for its generosity in terms of parking; the design of parking and green network mean that cars do not dominate the estate.

-Cheere and Hamden Hamden Way was the first area of private housing built in the village since the arrival of the Papworth Village Settlement in 1917.
-It was constructed in the late 1980s and 1990s.
-Cheere Way and Jubilee Green, closer to Ermine Street, are of the early 21st Century and were built contemporaneously with the new village centre, predominantly of buff brick.
-The area feels quiet and homely, and well-connected on foot to the village centre, playing fields and amenities, though connections to the south are limited by the boundary of the NHS hospital, these should be improved as and when the
+Cheere and Hamden This early 21st century estate of homes is set back from Ermine Street and was built contemporaneously with the new village centre (see Ermine Street character area), predominantly in buff brick and render.
+The area feels quiet and homely, and well-connected on foot to the village centre, playing fields and amenities, though connections to the south are limited by the boundary of the NHS hospital, these should be improved as and when the hospital leaves the site.